 The next issue to tackle was the bus schedule.
 How often would they arrive, and how could I minimize my waiting time?
 Of course, you can use the convoluted Metro website, but apps are so much more convenient.
 I chose the Transit app (available for iOS and Android).
 This tells you down to the minute when buses will arrive. it’s fantastic!
 Highly recommended.
 Using this, I minimized waiting time, most of the time.
 I learned the hard way though, that buses sometimes arrive a minute or two early, so leave a little margin.

-But, Buses Have Drawbacks
+But, Buses Have Limitations

 Of course, for longer trips, buses are usually slower than driving.
 And, if there is a bus connection involved… well, I just avoided those all together.
 Buses don’t go everywhere, so other forms of transport are sometimes required.